Jainism in Bundelkhand

 Bundelkhand, a region in central India, has been an ancient center of Jainism.
 It covers northern part of Madhya Pradesh and south western part of Uttar Pradesh.

 Bundelkhand was known as Dasharna or Jaijakabhukti in ancient times.
 The Betwa (Vetravati) and Dhasan (Dasharna) rivers flow through it.

 It is one of the few regions in India where Jainism has a strong presence and influence.
 There are many ancient tirthas in Bundelkhand region.
 Many of the modern scholars and monks of Jainism belong to this region.

 Prominent tirthas

-Many of the famous Jain tirthas, Vidisha, Deogarh, Lalitpur, Karguanji (Jhansi), Chanderi, Kundalpur, Khajuraho, Aharji, Paporaji, Dronagiri (Chhatarpur), Sonagir, Nainagiri, Badagaon, Pateriaji, Beenaji, Nisaiji etc. are in this region.
+Many of the famous Jain tirthas, Vidisha, Gyaraspur, Deogarh, Lalitpur, Karguanji (Jhansi), Chanderi, Kundalpur, Khajuraho, Aharji, Paporaji, Dronagiri (Chhatarpur), Sonagir, Nainagiri, Mangalgiri (Sagar), Badagaon, Pateriaji, Beenaji, Nisaiji etc. are in this region.

 Jain communities

 Bundelkhand is home to several Jain communities: